Aeral: History

-Despite its strategic expansion into long-haul air services, Aeral faced financial difficulties.
-These economic challenges ultimately compelled the carrier to discontinue all flight operations, a cessation which became final on 31 August 1980.
+Despite the expansion into long-haul air services, Aeral faced financial difficulties.
+The move of the management to Ostia (Rome province) was of no help, while the operational bases remained at the airports of Milan-Malpensa and Turin-Caselle.
+The economic challenges ultimately compelled the carrier to discontinue all flight operations, even the charter ones, a cessation which became final on 31 August 1980.
+The company was declared bankrupt the following year.